fmalina/revisions-blocl/activism/thischangeseverything.md

 in—politically, physically, and culturally.
 Only when we identify these chains do we have a chance of breaking free.

-“If the trade rules don’t permit all kinds of important measures to deal with climate change—and they don’t—then the trade rules obviously have to be rewritten.
+“If the trade rules don't permit all kinds of important measures to deal with climate change—and they don't—then the trade rules obviously have to be rewritten.
 Because there is no way in the world that we can have a sustainable economy and maintain international trade rules as they are.
 There’s no way at all.”